A DMSA scan is a type of imaging test that uses special equipment to create pictures of part of the kidneys.

 There may be a small amount of DMSA in your child’s urine for 24 hours after the test.

-• Your child should sit on the toilet to urinate (wee) for the day after the test.
-Make sure he or she washes his or her hands with water and soap.
+Your child should sit on the toilet to urinate (wee) for the day after the test.
+Make sure they wash their hands with water and soap.

-• If your child accidentally wets his or her clothes or bedding, put these in a separate bag for 24 hours and then wash them as normal.
+If your child accidentally wets their clothes or bedding, put these in a separate bag for 24 hours and then wash them as normal.

 Getting the results